Maria Teresa Cybo-Malaspina: Marriage and adulthood

 The marriage was postponed until 1741, when Ercole reached the age of fourteen.
 The wedding was celebrated by proxy in Massa on 16 April, with Maria Teresa's great-uncle, Carlo Filiberto d'Este-San Martino representing the groom.
 The bride remained in her homeland until the autumn but started an intense correspondence with her father-in-law, showing how warmly she did welcome the marriage.

 Relations between the spouses were immediately contentious.
 Ercole had been forced into the marriage by his father and showed a profound intolerance towards his wife (which over time would grow into disgust).
 He made public displays of contempt towards her, threatening to send her back to Massa, and asked her to have their marriage annulled, saying 'Look, I understand that you are not for me and I am not for you, so tell the Duke that I will be content'.
 The Duchess reported these words to her great-uncle, complaining of her treatment:

 Thus, I have lost my nerve in this: in any case I intend to try, obliging him with a world of niceties, and, if I do not even succeed in this way, I would then beg your assistance in dissolving this marriage.
 I am not only afflicted by the present but even more by thinking of the future, considering that if these first months have been so distressing for me, when for all others they are joyful, what will come in the future of having to live with such bad-hearted people.
-Forgive me for writing so poorly, but I write from bed, because it is necessary for me to withdraw from sight in order not to be seen, being so restricted and always having a hundred eyes on me.
+Forgive me for writing so poorly, but I am writing from bed, because it is necessary for me to withdraw from sight in order not to be seen, being so restricted and always having a hundred eyes on me.
 I pray you convey my regards to the Marquise and your little ladies, to whom I wish a better fate than I have had, and again I recommend myself with all reverence.